CiscoDevNet/thousandeyes-cli/README.md

 To view the contents of the saved file, navigate to the `output` directory and use the `cat` command.

-With these commands, you'll be able to navigate and use ThousandEyes-CLI effectively, making your interactions with the ThousandEyes API much simpler.

 ## Persisting Environment Variables for Bearer Authentication

-To streamline your workflow and eliminate the need to input your Bearer Authentication Token repeatedly, you can save it as a persistent environment variable on your system.
-Follow the instructions below for your specific operating system:
+Save your Bearer Token as an environment variable to avoid entering it every time:

 **macOS and Linux:**

-1. Open the Terminal application.
+1. Open Terminal.
-2. Type the following command, replacing `your_token_here` with your actual Bearer Authentication Token:
+2. Run this command, replacing `your_token_here` with your token:
    ```
    echo 'export TE_BEARER="your_token_here"' >> ~/.bash_profile
    ```
-   If you are using a shell other than bash, such as zsh (which is the default on newer versions of macOS), you should instead append the export command to the `~/.zshrc` file:
+   For zsh (default on newer macOS), use `~/.zshrc` instead:
    ```
    echo 'export TE_BEARER="your_token_here"' >> ~/.zshrc
    ```
-3. Save the changes and close the Terminal.
+3. Restart the Terminal.
-4. To apply the changes immediately, you can source the profile file with the command `source ~/.bash_profile` for bash or `source ~/.zshrc` for zsh.

 **Windows:**

-1. Press `Win + R`, type `cmd`, and press `Enter` to open the Command Prompt.
+1. Press `Win + R`, type `cmd`, and hit `Enter`.
-2. Enter the following command, again substituting `your_token_here` with your actual token:
+2. Type this command with your token:
    ```
    setx TE_BEARER "your_token_here" /M
    ```
-   The `/M` flag sets the variable system-wide.
-If you omit this flag, the variable will be set for the current user only.
+   Use `/M` for a system-wide variable, or omit it for the current user only.
-3. Close the Command Prompt.
+3. Restart Command Prompt.

-**Important Notes:**
+**Notes:**

-- After setting the environment variable, you may need to restart your terminal (macOS/Linux) or command prompt (Windows) for the changes to take effect.
+- Restart your terminal or command prompt to apply the changes.
-- Environment variables set in this way will persist across system reboots, ensuring your Bearer Authentication Token is always readily available for your sessions.
+- These variables will remain after system restarts, keeping your token ready for use.

 ## Important Disclaimer

-ThousandEyes-CLI is a community-created and maintained tool.
-It is not supported by the ThousandEyes support team or engineering.
-Users should utilize this tool with the understanding that it is independent of official ThousandEyes resources.
+ThousandEyes-CLI is community-created and not officially supported by ThousandEyes.
+Use it knowing it's separate from official ThousandEyes tools.

 ## Conclusion

-Congratulations on taking the first step towards simplifying your interactions with the ThousandEyes API using the ThousandEyes-CLI tool.
-You've equipped yourself with a powerful command-line interface that enhances your productivity and bridges the gap between Cisco CLI familiarity and API complexity.
+You're now ready to use ThousandEyes-CLI to make working with the ThousandEyes API easier, leveraging your Cisco CLI knowledge.